South Florida National Cemetery

-South Florida National Cemetery is a United States National Cemetery, located in western Lake Worth, Florida.
+South Florida National Cemetery is a United States National Cemetery, located in western Lake Worth Beach, Florida.
 It is maintained by the United States Department of Veterans Affairs, and it is also one of the newest national cemeteries in the United States, when it opened to the public on April 16, 2007, although the official dedication of the cemetery was on March 9, 2008.
 The federal approval for the 313 acre cemetery was in October 2000.